 If your customer is buying directly from Microsoft, then the customer already has full access to the Azure environment, so you won’t be able to hide things located in the customer tenant.
 RBAC permissions are inherited, so if a customer has owner permissions at the subscription level, they will have that same permission on anything inside it, even the Sentinel environment that you manage on their behalf.
 So, how can you protect the Intellectual Property that you develop on top of Sentinel?

 Let’s look at this by type of resource that needs to be protected.

 Analytics rules live within the Sentinel solution, so they cannot be separated from the Sentinel resource and workspace.
 Even if the customer user has only Sentinel Reader permissions, he/she will be able to see the query in your rule from the Analytics Rule blade within Sentinel.
 So how do we hide them?

-You need to use a little trick with KQL, which is specify what workspace is the query executed against.
-For that you can use the workspace statement like this:
+You need to use a little trick with KQL: specify what workspace the query is executed against.
+For that, you can use the workspace statement like this:

 workspace('<customer-workspace>').SecurityEvent | where EventID == ‘4625’

 One additional consideration that comes with this approach is how you separate customers.
-The recommended approach as of now is to create one analytics rule per customer and detection (see image below).
-You can even append the name of the customer to the alert for easier identification when an alert is triggered.
-The main challenge with this option is that you might end up with a very large number of rules, but you can manage those efficiently using scripting or the Sentinel as Code approach.
+The recommended approach is to create one analytics rule per customer and detection (see image below).
+You can even append the customer's name to the alert for easier identification when an alert is triggered.
+The main challenge with this option is that you might end up with a huge number of rules, but you can manage those efficiently using scripting or the Sentinel as Code approach.

 Similar to the previous case, Hunting Queries live inside the Sentinel solution.
 If you need to hide a specific query from your customer, you could always store the query on your own tenant (MSSP) and run it against the customer workspace as shown in the previous section using the workspace statement.